 At the end of the Italian Presidency of the G8 in 2009, he was transferred to the OECD Secretariat in Paris to take on the role of Director of the Heiligendamm / L’Aquila Process, a process of dialogue and involvement of the main emerging economies on the major global challenges started in 2007 by the G8 countries.

-In 2011, he was seconded by the Italian MFA to Italy’s Oil&Gas major Eni as Head of International Institutional Relations and Head of Eni’s USA Office.
-In 2014, he was named Senior Vice President and, in February 2015, he joined Eni’s Management Committee as Executive Vice President and Director of Government Affairs.
+In 2011, he was seconded from the Ministry of Foreign Affairs to Eni as head of International Institutional Relations and head of the Eni office in the United States.
+In 2014, he was appointed Senior Vice President and subsequently joined the Eni Management Committee as Executive Vice President and Director of Institutional and International Affairs.

-He speaks Italian, English, French and Spanish.
+He speaks English, French and Spanish.